Puppy Training, Supplies, and Contract

 A GREAT system for training puppies is thru podcasts.
 The website is

 Please don’t hesitate to text or call me if you have any concerns or questions.
 Kellie (970) 290-8551

-You will receive a gallon size bag of Puppy food when you pick up your pup, along with your blanket with their littermate’s smells, a couple pork hide chews, and a ball.
-The brands of puppy food I recommend are:
+You will receive a 7 lb bag of Life's Abundance Small and Medium Size puppy food when you pick up your pup (This is what they are eating now), along with your blanket with their littermate’s smells, a couple pork hide chews, and Life's Abundance samples, and a Snuggle Puppy.

 They also like Oinkies or Pork Chomps.
 Much better and more digestible than beef rawhide, which is bleached and overly processed.